BrunoLevy/learn-fpga/README.md

 * LedTerminal: display scrolling messages on the LED matrix, obtained from the USB virtual UART
 * FemtoRV: a minimalistic RISC-V CPU.
 Implements the RV32I instruction set (minus FENCE and SYSTEM).
     - Runs at 60MHz.
 4Kb RAM, optional memory-mapped IOs (UART, LEDs, OLed screen).
-    - Firmware can be generated with gnu RISC-V toolsuite (script included), and soon gcc.
+    - Firmware can be generated with gnu RISC-V toolsuite (script included), in C or in assembly.